michael-small/angular-TutorialKit-hello-world/README.md

-# TutorialKit Starter
+# TutorialKit Starter (my experience getting Angular started)

-## Thread where I explain what to do to get an Angular project working
+Thread where I explain what to do to get an Angular project working

 https://x.com/SCooperDev/status/1816749422492995800

+Overall, do these 3 things

+- Read the blog announcement: https://blog.stackblitz.com/posts/announcing-tutorialkit/
+- Follow the step by step on installing and making your first project: https://tutorialkit.dev/guides/about/
+- Once you are done with the "Content Creation" section of the docs guide, skip to "Overriding Components" and read that.
+- Everything below is my experience to briding the gap between what is outlined in "Overriding Components" and getting a basic Angular example running

 > https://github.com/michael-small/angular-TutorialKit-hello-world my git config was messed up on my PC, so the git history is not as discreet step by step as I wished it was.
 I assume someone will make framework starters.
 >